Housing Benefit Information for Landlords

 We cannot provide additional information without the written permission of the claimant.

-Please complete a Landlords statement of arrears form.pdf [pdf] 154KB and return it to us at the Littlehampton address below.
+Please complete a Landlords' statement of arrears form and return it to us at the Littlehampton address below.

-Arun District Council hold a forum between ourselves and local landlords.
-They are held 3 times a year and the aim is to enable landlords to raise issues of concern, exchange views and opinions and support each other.
+Arun District Council hold a forum with local landlords.
+They are held 3 times a year to enable landlords to raise issues of concern, exchange views and opinions and support each other.
 We take the opportunity to update landlords on legislation and provide information on developments within the council.
-Please see the Landlords' Forum page for more information on the meetings, previous agendas, and to find out how to become involved.

 Local Housing Allowance

 The Local Housing Allowance (LHA) arrangements apply to those renting from private landlords.
-They are used to calculate maximum amount of housing benefit a person is entitled to claim.
 They are affected by the area the property is in and the size of the household.
-The rates are set by the Valuation Office Agency (VOA), and you can check which area a property is in by using this LHA calculator.
-The maximum amount you will be entitled to claim can be found on the Local Housing Allowance page.
+The rates are set by the Valuation Office Agency (VOA), and you can see which area a property is in by using this LHA checker.